 1. Reduce hours

-If your budget isn’t too constrained, and your employer will allow it, consider cutting back on the hours you work.
+If your budget isn’t too constrained, and your current job employer will allow it, consider cutting back on the hours you work.
 Delegate work to others.
 Set firm limits with your employer.

 Sometimes, setting boundaries will get you further in your career than continually saying, ‘yes’ to every request.

 Gap years aren’t only for college students.
 They can benefit working professionals as well.
 You could take a few months off to spend with your family, to further your education, even to do some volunteer work.

 Still want to say connected with your job?
 Explore the option of working on a long term, professional project.

 3. Focus on your wellbeing

 What if you can’t change much about your job?
 What if you aren’t ready to make a change?
 Then, you focus on your wellbeing in every other way that you can.

 Get enough sleep.
 Exercise regularly, even if that’s just taking a long walk.
 See your doctor.
 See a therapist if you need to.
 Spend time with loved ones.
 Pursue your interests.

 Sometimes, there’s just no way to make your current job any better.
 You’re tired of working, and for good reason.
 If your job doesn’t suit your needs, if you can’t grow in that job, or you simply don’t care anymore, it’s time to quit your job.